comunica/website/pages/docs/1_query/1_getting_started/6_setup_endpoint.md

   -c            Context should be a JSON object or the path to such a JSON file.
-  -p            The HTTP port to run on (default: 3000) -t            The query execution timeout in seconds (default: 60) -b            base IRI for the query (e.g., http://example.org/) -l            Sets the log level (e.g., debug, info, warn, ... defaults to warn) -i            A flag that enables cache invalidation before each query execution.
+  -p            The HTTP port to run on (default: 3000) -t            The query execution timeout in seconds (default: 60) -w            The number of worker threads (default: 1) -b            base IRI for the query (e.g., http://example.org/) -l            Sets the log level (e.g., debug, info, warn, ... defaults to warn) -i            A flag that enables cache invalidation before each query execution.